MilanKacar/milankacar.github.io/_posts/2024-10-11-blog33_llm_from_scratch_I.md

 We’ll use a popular toy dataset called **Tiny Shakespeare**, which is a collection of Shakespeare’s works.
 This dataset is relatively small (about 1MB), so it’s perfect for experimenting with language models.
 Let’s get started!

+To reference **Tiny Shakespeare** as a file, here’s the adjusted section including a direct link to the dataset in file form:

+---

+### **What Is the Tiny Shakespeare Dataset?** 📜

+The **Tiny Shakespeare dataset** is a concatenated collection of William Shakespeare’s works, and it’s often used as a toy dataset in natural language processing (NLP) tasks because of its manageable size (around 1MB).
+This makes it perfect for experimenting with **character-level language models** like the one we’ll build. 🎭✨

+You can download the **Tiny Shakespeare** dataset as a plain text file from [this GitHub repository](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt).
+Once you have it, save it as `tiny_shakespeare.txt` and use it in the Python code we’ll walk through below.

+Now, let's move forward and tokenize this dataset to prepare it for our model.

 ---

 ### **Step 1: Tokenizing the Text** 🔡➡️🔢